micmejia/bible-dump/NKJV/Matthew/Matt 27.md

 The governor answered and said to them, "Which of the two do you want me to release to you?"
 They said, "Barabbas!"

 ###### 22
-Pilate said to them, "What then shall I do with Jesus who is called Christ?" _They_ all said to him, "Let Him be crucified!"
+Pilate said to them, "What then shall I do with Jesus who is called Christ?"
+They all said to him, "Let Him be crucified!"

 ###### 23
 Then the governor said, "Why, what evil has He done?"
 But they cried out all the more, saying, "Let Him be crucified!"

 ###### 24
-When Pilate saw that he could not prevail at all, but rather _that_ a tumult was rising, he took water and washed _his_ hands before the multitude, saying, "I am innocent of the blood of this just Person.
-You see _to it._"
+When Pilate saw that he could not prevail at all, but rather that a tumult was rising, he took water and washed his hands before the multitude, saying, "I am innocent of the blood of this just Person.
+You see to it."

 ###### 25
-And all the people answered and said, "His blood _be_ on us and on our children."
+And all the people answered and said, "His blood be on us and on our children."

 ###### 26
-Then he released Barabbas to them; and when he had scourged Jesus, he delivered _Him_ to be crucified.
+Then he released Barabbas to them; and when he had scourged Jesus, he delivered Him to be crucified.

 ## The Soldiers Mock Jesus